Environmental advantages of using green refrigerants

 Traditional refrigerants also contribute to air pollution, particularly when they leak or are improperly disposed of.
 The release of these chemicals into the air can lead to adverse effects on air quality, affecting both human health and the environment.
 In addition, the manufacturing and transportation processes involved in traditional refrigerants also contribute to air pollution through the emission of greenhouse gases and other pollutants.

-READ MORE Role of consumers in adopting green refrigerants
+READ MORE Advantages and limitations of green refrigerants in HVAC

 It is essential to address the environmental impact of traditional refrigerants to protect the ozone layer, mitigate climate change, and reduce air pollution.
 The development and adoption of alternative refrigerants with lower ozone depletion potential, global warming potential, and reduced air pollution are crucial steps in promoting a sustainable and environmentally friendly future.